 How will we compensate?
 It could be in any number of ways.
 We may end up self-sabotaging our own success.
 We might turn to excesses in an effort to drown out our internal discomfort.
 Even if we manage to succeed on some level, the success we do have may be a hollow one, lacking any true sense of joy and satisfaction.

-No matter how it plays out, an exceptional life filled with joy and inner harmony is only possible if we conduct ourselves within the boundaries of our personal code of ethics.
+No matter how it plays out, an exceptional life filled with joy and inner harmony is only possible if we honor our core values and conduct ourselves within the boundaries of our personal code of ethics.

 Getting to know your TRUE SELF

-Before we start setting goals or choosing a direction for our life, we need to get very clear on what is acceptable and what is unacceptable.
+Before we start setting goals or choosing a direction for our life, we need to align with our personal core values and get very clear on what is acceptable and what is unacceptable.
 That means we need to take the time to figure out who we are and what we stand for.

 That might sound easy, but there is a little more to it.
 You see, for us to get past our tendency to rationalize our own behavior, we need to discover why we feel something is right or wrong.
 Why do we feel that it’s okay to do one thing, but not okay to do something else?
 What core values are influencing those feelings?

 The best way to approach this is not with a long list of rules.
-A much better approach is to develop a short list of the guiding principles that can be applied to every aspect of our lives.
+A much better approach is to develop a short list of the guiding principles that support our core values and that can be applied to every aspect of our lives.
 Let me illustrate the difference between rules and principles.

 In the US thousands of new rules, laws, ordinances, regulations and codes are added to the law books every year in an attempt to regulate how people behave and how they treat one another.
 Now let’s compare the hundreds of thousands of written laws with one guiding principle.
 This simple principle is often referred to as the Golden Rule and it boils down to, we should treat others the way we would like them to treat us.